Donald Trump Knew Of Trump Tower Russian Meeting To Get Dirt On Clinton, Michael Cohen Will Say: CNN Report

 In March, former Trump campaign aide Sam Nunberg claimed that Trump knew in advance of the meeting, telling CNN’s Jake Tapper, “You know he knew about it.
 He was talking about it a week before…I don’t know why he went around trying to hide it,” as Atlantic Monthly reporter Natasha Bertrand reported on her Twitter feed.

-In addition to Trump Jr., the meeting was attended by Trump’s son-in-law and senior adviser Jared Kushner, as well as by his then-Campaign Manager Paul Manafort, who is facing a trial on July 31, on charges stemming from Mueller’s investigation, The Hill reported.
+In addition to Trump, Jr., the meeting was attended by Trump’s son-in-law and senior adviser, Jared Kushner, as well as by his then-campaign manager Paul Manafort, who is facing a trial on July 31, on charges stemming from Mueller’s investigation, The Hill reported.

 Democratic congressional representative Adam Schiff, vice-chair of the House Intelligence Committee, said that if the CNN report proves accurate, “the conspiracy case may have just gotten stronger.”